“Mars Needs Women” — The Dallas Locations

 But the BEST thing about this movie (and, presumably, his others) is that it was shot entirely in Dallas, using a lot of instantly recognizable locations.
 (Every time I saw a place I knew, I perked up — it reminded me a bit of seeing Bottle Rocket for the first time — almost shocked to see common every-day places in an honest-to-god MOVIE!)
 So, if you don’t feel you can sit through the whole thing (available, by the way, in its entirety online — see link at bottom), I’ve watched it for you, with a whole bunch of screen shots.
 So feast your eyes on what Dallas looked like in November of 1966.
 (By the way, because the movie revolves around ….
 Mars needing women, the movie is actually set in Houston, home of the Johnson Space Center.
 Even though you see the very distinctive Dallas skyline — repeatedly.
 Houston!
 You wish, Houston!)

 My favorite shot is the one at the top of this page and is seen in the first 90 seconds of the movie: Oak Lawn at Lemmon, with the familiar Lucas B & B sign at the right.
 This area was used a few more times.
 One character goes into the old Esquire theater, but, sadly, there was no establishing shot showing that great old neon sign.
-(The following are generally in chronological order of their appearances in the movie.)
+I think the first interior — showing a couple at a lounge — was shot in the swanky private club, Club Village, at 3211 Oak Lawn (at Hall), just a short hop from Oak Lawn and Lemmon.

 Athens Strip — a strip joint on Lower Greenville, one block north of the old Arcadia Theater.
 I’ve never heard of this place, but I came across the story of a guy who had visited the place back around this time and remembered one of the VERY unhappy dancers who hurled handfuls of the coins (!) that had been tossed onstage back into the audience, with such force that his face and chin sustained minor lacerations.